DaveParillo/intermediate-cpp/_sources/front-matter/preface.rst

    He did not intend to write a humor book, but that was the result.

+   Some of the his classic translations from the section *Idiotisms and Proverbs*:

+   It want to beat the iron during it is hot.
+      *Strike while the iron is hot*

+   A horse baared don't look him the tooth.
+      *Don't look a gift horse in the mouth.*

+   The stone as roll not heap up not foam.
+      *A rolling stone gathers no moss.*

    .. epigraph::

       Nobody can add to the absurdity of this book,